ms-jpq/coq_nvim/docs/PERF.md

 Wrong.

 It is actually (minor overhead of cancellation + 10s of ms).
 The heavy lifting code of `coq.nvim` is executed collaboratively, via generator functions.
-Basiclly at every implicit or explicit `yield` in the codebase, `coq.nvim` will be able to interrupt unnecessary work.
+Basically at every implicit or explicit `yield` in the codebase, `coq.nvim` will be able to interrupt unnecessary work.

 It goes further than that.